Frequently Asked Questions

 Junior ROTC - Army

 In addition to our nine career departments, the P.R.E.P.
-Academy supports students by offering the Coordinated Career Academic Education program.
+Academy supports students by offering the Workforce Ready career pathway.

 How is the P.R.E.P.
 Academy a part of Thomas County Central High School?